Triumph

 Absolute Dominance

 Post-Cascade reconstruction cements Triumph's position.
-The company reincorporates formally in 2147, erasing its pre-Cascade history from public records.
+The company reincorporates formally, erasing its pre-Cascade history from public records.
 To the Sprawl's citizens, Triumph has always been here—has always been necessary—has always been watching.
+Nearly impossible to participate in society without a Triumph presence.

 The brother running Triumph was always the showman.
 Where his siblings preferred shadows, he understood that controlled visibility is power.
 He built the first platform knowing that attention is finite but the desire for attention is infinite—and he who controls where attention flows controls everything.